jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 To display the list of available packages from the `meta-` repositories included in *bblayers.conf*

-    scott@octo:~$ source poky-jethro/oe-init-build-env ~/rpi/build
+    scott@octo:~$ source poky-krogoth/oe-init-build-env ~/rpi/build

     scott@octo:~/rpi/build$ bitbake -s

 Once you have the package name, you can choose to either

-1. Add the new package to the `console-image`, `x11-image` or `qt5-x11-image`, whichever you are using.
+1. Add the new package to the `console-image` or `qt5-image`, whichever you are using.

-2. Create a new image file and either include the `console-image` the way the `x11-image` does or create a   complete new image recipe.
+2. Create a new image file and either include the `console-image` the way the `qt5-image` does or create a complete new image recipe.
 The `console-image` can be used as a template.

 The new package needs to get included directly in the *IMAGE_INSTALL* variable or indirectly through another variable in the image file.